stephmelanofridis/homework-06-weather-dashboard/README.md

 - When the UV index is viewed the user is presented with a colour that indicates whether the conditions are favourable, moderaete or severe
 - The future weather conditions will be shown with a 5-day forecast that displays the date, an icon, the temperature, the wind speed and the humidity
 - The search history contains working links back to all previous searches

+For this assignment, I have completed the HTML and CSS, have been able to write some Javascript to insert the time and have connected to the API icons.
+I have had trouble connecting to the API to access the weather data and have watched multiple videos to attempt to do this with no luck.
+I am going to continue researching and will come back to this when I have more information.